Azzedde/Azzedde.github.io/_posts/2025-09-27-linear-regression.md

 So both variables are *below* their usual level on day 1.

-How can we know whether they are moving in the same direction?
-We multiply the deviations and simply check their sign:
+How can we know whether they are moving in the same direction? (are they increasing or decreasing together) We multiply the deviations and simply check their sign:

 $$(x_1 - \bar{x})(y_1 - \bar{y}) = (-4.93)(−39.25) = 193.5025$$